-As of December 31, 2020, the Group had owned 95 patents for products and the Group had applied for 29 new patents.
-The Group will continue its investment in product innovation and R&D. Following the R&D strategy of "produce and focus our R&D efforts for a leading next generation of products", the Group will focus on the safety and effectiveness as well as R&D and innovation of medical devices so as to enhance the Group's overall competitiveness in the industry.
+As of December 31, 2021, the Group had owned 112 patents for products and had applied for 24 new patents.
+The Group will continue its investment in product innovation and R&D. Following the R&D strategy of "produce and focus our R&D efforts for a leading next generation of products", the Group will focus on the R&D and innovation of medical devices so as to enhance its overall competitiveness in the industry.